 Contact(s): Laurie Ross, board liaison, 608-267-7420; Jim Dick, DNR spokesperson, 608-267-2773

-The board will conduct two days of business meetings beginning at 1 p.m. on Tuesday, Dec.
-12 and 8:30 a.m.
-Dec.
-13, in Room G09 of the State Natural Resources Building (GEF 2), 101 S. Webster St., Madison.
+The regular business meeting will begin at 8:30 a.m. on Wednesday, October 25, in Room G09 of the State Natural Resources Building (GEF 2), 101 S. Webster St., Madison.

 Board meetings are webcast live.
 People can watch the meeting over the internet by going to the NRB agenda page of the DNR website and clicking on webcasts in the Related Links column on the right.
 Then click on this month's meeting.
 After each meeting, the webcast will be permanently available on demand.